SnootyMonkey/clj-json-ld/README.md

   (:require [clj-json-ld.core :as :json-ld]))
 ```

-:warning: The `flatten` function specified in [JSON-LD 1.0 Processing Algorithms and API](http://www.w3.org/TR/json-ld-api/) conflicts with Clojure core's [flatten](https://clojuredocs.org/clojure.core/flatten) function, so unless you use `:as` you'll see a warning about the replacement:
+:warning: The `flatten` function specified in [JSON-LD 1.0 Processing Algorithms and API](http://www.w3.org/TR/json-ld-api/) conflicts with Clojure core's [flatten](https://clojuredocs.org/clojure.core/flatten) function, so unless you use `:as` in your require you'll see a warning about the replacement:

 ```
 WARNING: flatten already refers to: #'clojure.core/flatten in namespace: user, being replaced by: #'clj-json-ld.core/flatten